shuaffy/BEWD-Final-Project/01_Dev_Workflow/slides/slides_01.md

 ###Integrate into the developer community

 * Choose the right OS, editors, & tools for your projects.
+  - Setup alias to sublime! (exercise in research [hint hipchat/google])
 * Leverage the online community's vast libraries and documentation.
 * Spread the knowledge you gain, and give back to the community when you can.
 * Take pride & and joy in what you work on.
 * Be efficient:
-  * Use the keyboard as much as possible
+  * Use the keyboard as much as possible  (http://typing.io)
   * If you find yourself doing the same thing repeatedly, automate it

 ---